Mobile myki Frequently asked questions

 How do I make sure I don't lose my Mobile myki when I reset my phone?

-If you're undertaking a factory reset, software update or uninstalling and reinstalling Google Pay, you'll need to take the following steps first:
+If you're undertaking a factory reset, software update or uninstalling and reinstalling Google Wallet, you'll need to take the following steps first:

 - From the pop-up options, select 'Deactivate'.
-Your Mobile myki will now appear in Google Pay with a blue 'Activate' option.
+Your Mobile myki will now appear in Google Wallet.

-- Once your phone has rebooted, go to Mobile myki within Google Pay.
-Select the blue 'Activate' option.
+- Once your phone has rebooted, go to Mobile myki within Google Wallet.
+Select the 'Activate' option.

 - Mobile myki will now be reactivated on your phone, with your account details the same as before.